Tropical cyclones in 2023: January

-January was active, featuring eleven systems with five of them being named.
+January was active, featuring twelve systems with five of them being named.
 From 2022, Cyclone Ellie from the Australian region persisted into 2023.
 The first storm of the year started off with a short lived disturbance classified as 03F, which formed in the South Pacific basin.
 Shortly after 03F, a tropical low classified as 07U formed in the Australian basin and later entered the South Pacific basin.
 There, 07U strengthened into a tropical cyclone and was named Hale by the FMS; becoming the first named storm of the year.
 The northern part of New Zealand suffered minor flooding after Hale's remnants made landfall over the country on January 10, and one indirect fatality was reported.
 Four days later, Irene formed, becoming the second named storm in the basin.
 Irene passed near New Caledonia and Vanuatu however, no serious damage was reported.
-Moreover in the Australian and South Pacific basins, four tropical lows classified as 06F, 10U, 11U, and 12U formed.
+Moreover, in the Australian and South Pacific basins, four tropical lows classified as 06F, 10U, 11U, and 12U formed.
 The remnants of 06F contributed to major flooding in New Zealand which caused 4 fatalities.
 In the South-West Indian Ocean basin, Cyclone Cheneso formed south of Diego Garcia and made landfall over northern Madagascar.
 After landfall, Cheneso's remnants reorganized in the Mozambique Channel and intensified into a Category 2 cyclone, becoming the strongest storm of the month.
 Cheneso devastated much of the country and destroyed many infrastructures due to its slow movement off the coast while reorganizing.
 As of January 31, 33 fatalities were reported from the cyclone.
-The Northern Indian Ocean basin had an early start with a depression classified as BOB 01 forming on January 30.
+In the Atlantic, a non-tropical low developed over the Gulf Stream in mid-January.
+During its routine post-operational review, the NHC concluded that from January 16 to 17, the system had been a subtropical storm.
+Retroactively designated as the first storm of the season, though not given a name, the storm made landfall on the far northeastern coast of Nova Scotia just before it became a post-tropical low, which later dissipated over far eastern Quebec.
+The Northern Indian Ocean basin also had an early start with a depression classified as BOB 01 forming on January 30.
 In the South Atlantic, a subtropical depression formed off the coast of Brazil.
 The depression however, moved away from the coast and weakened.
 11U moved into the Southwest Indian Ocean basin on February 9, where it was assigned the name Dingani.
 It later intensified to Tropical Cyclone on the MFR's scale and Category 1 on the SSHWS.
 It eventually intensified to Tropical Cyclone status before turning southward and eventually transitioning into a post-tropical depression.
 The Mediterranean Sea featured Cyclone Hannelore, a short-lived system in the Adriatic Sea.